Research Infrastructure Support Scheme - Application Guidelines

 - Has the application been fully costed and as appropriate have current quotes or evidence of consultation been provided (see below)?

-- What is the Faculty or University Research Centre ranking of the application?
+- What is the Faculty or Research Institute ranking of the application?

 Many pieces of equipment and major facilities require installation and/or ongoing maintenance.
 For larger pieces of equipment consideration must be given to the availability of space and the type of space required including any special installation needs (e.g. dedicated air-conditioning, three-phase power, water supply or renovations).
 Investments in infrastructure also need to take into account ongoing maintenance and support requirements for the equipment and applicants must provide an explanation of how these costs are to be met.
 Where appropriate, applicants may need to discuss their proposals with the Division of Facilities Management (DFM) and/or technical services staff within the Institute/Faculty in order to determine costs associated with the installation, operation, maintenance, and technical staff support of the facility and any health and safety aspects of installing and maintaining the facility.
 All eligible relevant costs must be included in the application and confirmation provided of consultation with DFM and/or technical services staff.

 All enquiries should be emailed to firstname.lastname@example.org with the subject line 'RISS - Your Name'.